nfoster1492/ClassMateBot-1/CONTRIBUTING.md

 ### Python Styleguide

-Changes to TeachersPetBot Python code should conform to [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
+Changes to ClassMateBot Python code should conform to [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

 All Python code is linted with Pylint.
 Ensure that before you commit any changes, your code passes all default pylint checks.
 Pylint can be installed with
 `pip install pylint`.